 Latest Blog Posts

 I’ve spent most of my career working in the corporate world with my time being split fairly evenly between a hands-on technical role and a technical sales role.
 The one true blessing that has helped me throughout my career is that ‘I get technology’.
 I understand the online world, the internet, the world of social media, the world of communication.

 I’m aware that not everybody is as confident about their technical skills as they’d like to be (does that sound like you) or has the depth of knowledge necessary to make the most of the online opportunities that exist.
 Maybe you just don’t have the time to do it all yourself.
-That’s okay because I really enjoy helping people.
+That’s okay because I get real pleasure out of helping people.

-It’s now time for me to use the skills that I have learnt over many, many years to help small and medium sized business owners throughout Essex to grow their businesses.
+After that second lesson I realised that it was time for a change in direction and thus my reason for starting this business.
+On 31st July 2018 I left my corporate job.
+It is now time for me to use the skills that I have learnt over many, many years to help small and medium sized business owners to grow their businesses.
 If we collaborate together and combine our skills we can achieve great things for your business.
-Two heads are definitely better than one and I’m here to help you.
+Two heads are definitely better than one and I’m here to help you succeed.

 And when I’m not working…

 Learning to play the saxophone came quite late in life for me.
 I was probably around 35 years old when I purchased my first sax and started having lessons.
 It was one of those things that I’d always wanted to do from age 11 or 12.